life4/deal/docs/decorators/ensure.md

 # ensure

-Ensure is a [postcondition](./post) that aceepts not only result, but also function arguments.
+Ensure is a [postcondition](./post) that accepts not only result, but also function arguments.
 Must be true after function executed.
 Raises `PostContractError` otherwise.

 ```python
 @deal.ensure(lambda x, result: x != result)